igordejanovic/rustemo/docs/src/builders.md

 ```

-in file `custom_builder.rustemo` the following builder from file
+in the file `custom_builder.rustemo`, the following builder from file
 `custom_builder_builder.rs` will perform arithmetic operation on-the-fly (during
 parsing):